 Table 3.
 Clinical Management InformationResourceDescriptionClinical Practice Guidelines from the American College of Medical Genetics and Genomics (ACMG)Clinical practice guidelines developed by expert panels for risk assessment, testing, and counseling of individuals with various inherited conditions, including some cancers, or individuals with a high risk of developing these conditions.Clinical Practice Guidelines from the American Society of Clinical Oncology (ASCO)Clinical practice guidelines developed by expert panels for specific clinical situations (disease-oriented) or use of approved medical products, procedures, or tests (modality-oriented).National Comprehensive Cancer Network (NCCN) GuidelinesClinical practice guidelines developed by expert panels that detail the sequential management decisions and interventions for the malignant cancers that affect 97% of all patients with cancer.
 In addition, separate guidelines relate to major prevention and screening topics, and another set of pathways focuses on the major supportive care areas.National Guideline Clearinghouse from the Agency for Healthcare Research and Quality (AHRQ)A public resource for evidence-based clinical practice guidelines.

 Table 12.
-Online Pathogenic Variant Prediction ProgramsResourceDescriptionMMR = mismatch repair; MRC = Medical Research Council.MRC Human Genetics Unit, EdinburghPredicts the likelihood of pathogenic variants in one of the MMR genes in persons with colon cancer.The Penn II Risk ModelEstimates the probability that an individual has a BRCA1 or BRCA2 pathogenic variant.PREMM1,2,6 Model: Prediction Model for MLH1, MSH2, and MSH6 Pathogenic VariantsEstimates the probability that an individual carries a pathogenic variant in the MLH1, MSH2, MSH6, PMS2, or EPCAM gene.
+Online Pathogenic Variant Prediction ProgramsResourceDescriptionMMR = mismatch repair; MRC = Medical Research Council.MRC Human Genetics Unit, EdinburghPredicts the likelihood of pathogenic variants in one of the MMR genes in persons with colon cancer.The Penn II Risk ModelEstimates the probability that an individual has a BRCA1 or BRCA2 pathogenic variant.PREMM5 Model: Prediction Model for MLH1, MSH2, MSH6, PMS2, and EPCAM Pathogenic VariantsEstimates the probability that an individual carries a pathogenic variant in the MLH1, MSH2, MSH6, PMS2, or EPCAM gene.
 This model replaces the PREMM(1,2,6) model.

 Table 13.
 Search Engines Specializing in Genetics and GenomicsResourceDescriptionGWAS = genome-wide association studies; HuGE = Human Genome Epidemiology; SNP = single nucleotide polymorphism.Catalog of Published Genome-Wide Association StudiesAn online catalog of SNP-trait associations from published GWAS for use in investigating genomic characteristics of trait/disease-associated SNPs.HuGE NavigatorAn integrated, searchable knowledge base of genetic associations and human genome epidemiology.National Information Resource on Ethics and Human Genetics (Georgetown University)Search engine for literature on specific issues related to ethics and human genetics.